Small enterprise deployment: Single search head with multiple indexers

 - You can configure forwarders either manually or by means of the deployment server or third-party software.

-For information on installing and configuring universal forwarders, see How to forward data to Splunk Enterprise in the Universal Forwarder' manual.
+For information on installing and configuring universal forwarders, see Deploy the universal forwarder in the Universal Forwarder' manual.

 It is recommended that you configure the forwarders to load-balance their data across the set of indexers, rather than sending data to just a single indexer.
 See Set up load balancing in the Forwarding Data manual.